 Learn More about Soledad House

 When you’re ready to overcome any type of addiction, the all-female environment at Soledad House is here to welcome you.
-You’ll begin with a detox to help relieve withdrawal symptoms.
-Once this is complete, the facility accommodates residential stays, extended care, sober living setups, and aftercare program.
+You’ll begin with detox to help relieve withdrawal symptoms.
+Once this is complete, the facility accommodates residential stays, extended care, sober living setups, and aftercare programs.
 You don’t have to sacrifice another day of living to a substance.
-Dial 866-314-3222 today for immediate assistance and to learn more about the substance abuse definition.
+At Soledad House, we treat a wide range of addictions, and our kind and compassionate staff members want to help you.
+Contact us at 866.314.3222 today for immediate assistance and to learn more about the substance abuse definition.